Supporting Peaceful Coexistence in Host Communities

 Context

-At the same time, Lebanon is undergoing a sustained period of economic and financial crisis.
-The number of people living in poverty has almost tripled since 2018 and is now estimated at around 78 per cent of the Lebanese population.
+Lebanon is also facing a protracted economic and financial crisis.
+The number of people living in poverty has almost tripled since 2018 and is now estimated at around 78 per cent of the population.
 Nine out of ten Syrian refugee families in Lebanon live in extreme poverty.

-The constant strain of making a living amid conflicts over the distribution of resources is affecting relationships between refugees and host communities and leading to growing tension.
+The constant strain of making a living amid conflicts over resource distribution is affecting relations between refugees and host communities and leading to growing tension.

 Objective

-The socio-economic conditions in disadvantaged urban areas of North Lebanon have improved, in particular for young people and women.
-People in the host communities live peacefully with the Syrian refugees.
+Socio-economic conditions in disadvantaged urban areas of northern Lebanon have improved.
+The host communities live peacefully with Syrian refugees.

 Approach